FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 ```commandline
 putup boston_housing
 ```
-Now we can change into the new `boston_housig` directory and install the package inside our environment in development mode:
+Now we can change into the new `boston_housing` directory and install the package inside our environment in development mode:
 ```commandline
 python setup.py develop
 ```